 2. A brief cover letter with an awesome blurb/synopsis.

 3. Your contact information; website, blog, or email.

 4. If you don’t have any online presence, create a media kit with picture, bio etc.

 5. A mention of your book’s Amazon page (the exact web address).

 Before I sign off, I think I need to advise you to not get too depressed when a major company like Amazon, doesn’t feature or review your book.
 The publishing industry is very competitive and it was way before self-publishing even took off.
 Besides, there’s always Kobo, Goodreads and Barnes & Noble, you know, they also feature authors.
 Happy submitting!

 I’ve received information that the Omnivoracious blog stats they are a trad pub blog but there is a way around this.
-If you’re feeling crafty, you can create your own publishing company and send it to them through your “company.”
-Since most of us are considered business owners in the eyes of the law, this isn’t a stretch, it’s just a formality.
+I talk about that in this post.